M66B/FairEmail/FAQ.md

 Adding (account) colors will cause problems with some backgrounds and will cause readability problems, which is why this won't be added.

+Due to Android limitations it is not possible to dynamically set the opacity of the background and to have rounded corners at the same time.

 <br />

 <a name="faq120"></a>